branduvo/branduvo.github.io/terms/index.md

 ## 6. Third-Party Links and Services

-Our Service may contain links to third-party websites or services that are not owned or controlled by Daxirush Ltd.
+Our Service may contain links to third-party websites or services that are not owned or controlled by branduvo.

-Daxirush Ltd has no control over and assumes no responsibility for the content, privacy policies, or practices of any third-party websites or services.
-You further acknowledge and agree that Daxirush Ltd shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on any such content, goods, or services available on or through any such websites or services.
+Branduvo has no control over and assumes no responsibility for the content, privacy policies, or practices of any third-party websites or services.
+You further acknowledge and agree that Branduvo shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on any such content, goods, or services available on or through any such websites or services.

 We strongly advise you to read the terms of service and privacy policies of any third-party websites or services that you visit.

 ## 7. Intellectual Property Rights

-The Service and its original content (excluding Contributions provided by users), features, and functionality are and will remain the exclusive property of Daxirush Ltd and its licensors.
+The Service and its original content (excluding Contributions provided by users), features, and functionality are and will remain the exclusive property of Branduvo and its licensors.
 The Service is protected by copyright, trademark, and other laws of both the United Kingdom and foreign countries.
-Our trademarks and trade dress may not be used in connection with any product or service without the prior written consent of Daxirush Ltd.
+Our trademarks and trade dress may not be used in connection with any product or service without the prior written consent of Branduvo.

 ## 8. Termination